MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/data-landing-zone.md

 ## Data landing zone architecture

 Data landing zone architecture illustrates the layers, their resource groups, and services each resource group contains.
-The architecture also provides an overview of all groups and roles associated with your data landing zone, plus the extent of their access to your control and data planes.
+The architecture offers an overview of all groups and roles associated with your data landing zone, and the extent of their access to your control and data planes.
 The architecture also illustrates how each layer aligns to the Operational Model responsibilities.

 :::image type="content" source="../images/data-landing-zone-2.png" alt-text="Diagram of the data landing zone architecture." lightbox="../images/data-landing-zone-2.png":::